The River

 Story & Plot Summary: The River

-Quick Plot Summary: Released in 1997, The River is a Drama, Romance film directed by Tsai Ming-liang.
+Quick Plot Summary: Released in 1997, The River is a Drama, Romance film directed by Tsai Ming-liang, written by Tsai Ming-liang.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Lee Kang-Sheng.
+It provides a scannable look at the movie's central conflict involving Lee Kang-sheng as Hsiao-Kang.

 Ending Explained: The River

-The final moments of The River reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The River reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The River?